-Sironi on behalf of the authors (Groch, Moreira, Kolesnikovas and Flores) summarised Southern right whale strandings off Santa Catarina State, Southern Brazil from 2002-2013.
-A number of strandings have been reported in earlier years (Lodi et al., 1996; Greig et al., 2001; Santos et al., 2001).
-Gomes (2005) presents a review on strandings between 1936 and 2004 and reported 45 stranding records for the period along the Brazilian coast.
-Most of this records occurred in Rio Grande do Sul State, south of the species main concentration area in Santa Catarina.
-From the total, 57.7% (N=26) were calves and 68.9% (N=31) occurred between 1990 and 2004, resulting in a rate of 2.1 strandings/year.
+Sironi on behalf of the authors (Groch, Moreira, Kolesnikovas and Flores) summarised southern right whale strandings off Santa Catarina State, southern Brazil from 2002-13.
+A number of strandings have been reported in earlier years (de Oliveira Santos et al., 2001; Greig et al., 2001; Lodi et al., 1996). dos Santos Silva Gomes (2005) presents a review on strandings between 1936 and 2004 and reported 45 stranding records for the period along the Brazilian coast.
+Most of this records occurred in Rio Grande do Sul State, south of the species' main concentration area in Santa Catarina.
+From the total, 57.7% (n=26) were calves and 68.9% (n=31) occurred between 1990 and 2004, resulting in a rate of 2.1 strandings/year.

-Southern Brazil is a wintering ground for the southern right whales and its population has been recovering from intensive commercial whaling (IWC, 2013).
+Southern Brazil is a wintering ground for the southern right whales and its population has been recovering from intensive commercial whaling (IWC, 2013b).
 Between 2002 and 2013 a total of 23 strandings were recorded, including all age/size classes of adults, sub-adults and calves (the sex ratio was approximately 1:1).
 Calves represented 61% of the stranded whales.
 An annual rate of 1.9 strandings was observed with one (4%) confirmed case of mortality due to human activities (vessel strike).
-19 strandings were of single, dead individuals.
+Nineteen strandings were of single, dead individuals.
 Four whales stranded live.
-Of the live animals, one calf died shortly after stranding, two juveniles were successfully rescued and one adult was euthanized.
+Of the live animals, one calf died shortly after stranding, two juveniles were successfully rescued and one adult was euthanised.
 Strandings occurred from July to November with a peak of 61% in September, coinciding with the peak of occurrence and abundance of the species in this region.
 Although no systematic beach, boat or aerial surveys were conducted to evaluate stranding mortality, a stranding network protocol was established in 2007, as part of a Right Whale Environmental Protection Area created in the region and the National Action Plan for the Conservation of Great Whales.
 This continued effort is likely to enhance the scientific knowledge and management procedures for the conservation of southern right whales in Brazil.